Semi-Stow/react-material-ui-carousel/README.md

 It switches between given children using a smooth animation.
 Provides next and previous buttons.
 Also provides interactible bullet indicators.

+NOTE: This is a fork from https://www.npmjs.com/package/react-material-ui-carousel.
+That repo hadn't been updated in a few years, and we needed to make some updates for our use case.
+Pull requests welcome - though we might be slow on responding to reported issues.

 ## Live Demo